-You can also keep abreast with us on Twitter for posts that will feed your mind, and subscribe to our podcast at iTunes or on Soundcloud.
+You can also keep abreast with us on Twitter and Facebook for posts that will feed your mind, and subscribe to our podcast at iTunes or on Spotify.
 Also, sign up for our email list to receive news about Renovatio and consider purchasing our handsome print editions.

 Mark Damien Delp